Michele-Palese/genetic-math-solver/README.md

-# Genetci Algorithm for numeric Optimization Problem
+# Genetic Algorithm for numeric Optimization Problem
 A simple Python-based evolutionary algorithm that evolves mathematical expressions to approximate a target value.
 This project demonstrates core concepts of genetic programming such as selection, crossover, and mutation using custom-defined expressions built from random numbers and operators.

 ## Featueres